pupil-labs/pupil-docs/src/neon/glasses-and-companion/hardware-handling/frames.md

   title="Image of a Neon module attached to a frame" />
 </div>

-# Bare Metal Frame
+## Design your own Frame
-If you would like to proptotype your own frame we also offer the Bare Metal option, which includes the minimum required components to attach the Neon module to your own frame, a "nest" and a cable to connect it to the phone.
+You can design your own custom frame and integrate Neon into whichever form factor you want.
+To support this, we offer the "Bare Metal" frame, which only includes the "nest" PCB and USB cable.
+These are the only components you need to operate the Neon module and you can design your custom frame around them.

+CAD models of the Neon module and nest are available [here](https://github.com/pupil-labs/neon-geometry).
+A model of the "Just act natural" frame is also included as a template to kickstart your design process!

 <div class="mb-4" style="display:flex;justify-content:center;">
   <v-img class="rounded" :src="require('../../../media/neon/bare_metal.jpg')"